-Selection of the annual list will be made during the last committee meeting at the Midwinter Meeting.
+Selection of the annual list will be made during the last group meeting of the year.
 Members can vote only on nominated books they have read.
 The final list will include books receiving seven (7) or more "yes" votes.
 The final vote will be counted by the Team Lead.